-To confirm that the early phase of bleomycin-induced apoptosis was attenuated in the lung in absence of LPA1 expression, we compared the expression of p53 and p21, and the activity of caspase 3, in WT and LPA1 KO mice at day 3 post-bleomycin.
-Upregulation of the tumor suppressor/apoptosis regulatory proteins p53 and p21 has been demonstrated in apoptotic cells in both the alveolar and bronchial epithelia of patients with IPF (5, 6), and in mouse alveolar epithelial cells during the early phase of bleomycin-induced apoptosis (19).
-Minimal numbers of p53+ and p21+ cells were present in the lungs of both WT and LPA1 KO mice at day 0 (Supplemental Figure E1C - F).
-The increase in the number of p53+ cells observed at day 3 following bleomycin challenge was significantly attenuated in the lungs of LPA1 KO compared with WT mice (Figure 1D - F); at this time point, p53+ cells were reduced by 84% in LPA1 KO compared to WT mice.
-The increase in the number of p21+ cells at day 3 post-bleomycin was similarly attenuated in LPA1 KO mice (Figure 1G - I), with 74% fewer p21+ cells being present in LPA1 KO compared with WT mice.
-Upregulation of caspase 3, one of the effector caspases of apoptosis, has also been associated with apoptosis of bronchiolar and alveolar epithelial cells both in IPF patients (6) and bleomycin-challenged mice (20).
-The increase in lung caspase 3 activity induced by bleomycin at day 3 post-challenge was significantly mitigated in LPA1 KO mice (Figure 1J); at this time point, lungs from LPA1 KO mice contained 55% less caspase 3 activity compared with WT lungs.
-At day 1 post-challenge, lung caspase 3 activity was increased to a similar extent in LPA1 KO and WT mice, although the increases were not significant in either genotype (data not shown).
+To confirm that the early phase of bleomycin-induced apoptosis was attenuated in the lung in the absence of LPA1 expression, we compared the expression of p53 and p21 and the activity of caspase 3 in WT and LPA1 KO mice at Day 3 after bleomycin challenge.
+Up-regulation of the tumor suppressor/apoptosis regulatory proteins p53 and p21 has been demonstrated in apoptotic cells in the alveolar and bronchial epithelia of patients with IPF (5, 6) and in mouse alveolar epithelial cells during the early phase of bleomycin-induced apoptosis (19).
+Minimal numbers of $p53^+$ and $p21^+$ cells were present in the lungs of WT and LPA1 KO mice at Day 0 (Figures E1C-E1F).
+The increase in the number of $p53^+$ cells observed at Day 3 after bleomycin challenge was significantly attenuated in the lungs of LPA1 KO compared with WT mice (Figures 1D-1F); at this time point, $p53^+$ cells were reduced by 84% in LPA1 KO compared with WT mice.
+The increase in the number of p21+ cells at Day 3 after bleomycin challenge was similarly attenuated in LPA1 KO mice (Figures 1G-1I), with 74% fewer $p21^+$ cells being present in LPA1 KO compared with WT mice.
+Up-regulation of caspase 3, one of the effector caspases of apoptosis, has also been associated with apoptosis of bronchiolar and alveolar epithelial cells in patients with IPF (6) and in bleomycin-challenged mice (20).
+The increase in lung caspase 3 activity induced by bleomycin at Day 3 after bleomycin challenge was significantly mitigated in LPA1 KO mice (Figure 1J); at this time point, lungs from LPA1 KO mice contained only 55% of the caspase 3 activity present in WT lungs.
+At Day 1 after bleomycin challenge, lung caspase 3 activity was increased to a similar extent in LPA1 KO and WT mice, although the increases were not significant in either genotype (data not shown).